merge/skulls/README.md

 NOT YET AVAILABLE HERE

 * make sure you have your backups
+* You have to have your 8MB chip flashed externally after `ifdtool -u ifdmegbe.rom` before this, once
 * according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
 * very convenient - you don't need any additional hardware
 * here you'll use the ...full.rom release file